ml4ai/automates/documentation/deliverable_reports/m5_final_phase1_report/text_reading.md

 ##### Extraction from comments

 For comment extraction, we currently consider all of the comments from a given source file, though in the future we will be able to query ever-widening program scopes to retrieve sections of comments which are most relevant to a given GrFN variable.
 We then use regular expressions to parse the comment lines, which cannot be straightforwardly be processed using standard tools because there are not easily determinable sentence boundaries and even if segmented, the comments are not true sentences.
-Then, we locate instances of the model variables (which are retrived from the GrFN json ) [**TODO** link] by using string matching.
+Then, we locate instances of the model variables which are retrived from the GrFN json by using string matching.
 Finally, we use surface rules to extract the corresponding descriptions.

 Since there is less variability in the way comments are written than text from scientific papers, there were only two rules necessary for comment reading---one for extracting the variable and one for extracting the definition for the variable.